PhilMele/M1Project/README.md

    This addition redirects the user back to index.html after 10 seconds.
 To extend or reduce the timeframe `10` can be edited as deemed appropriate.
 Url can also be changed for to another page.

    **Note**: `.width-control-form` is used in the form fields instead of the form element.
 For some reason, having `.width-control-form` in the <form> element or any <div> above seem to center the field to the left, and not the center of the screen.
 The solution is not elegant, as the class is repeated but this is the solution we found to the "centering" problem.

    Please note the used of `.hide-button` in the "Email us" buttons in the Box Section area (`local_business.html` and `public_sector.html`).
 This class turns display to `None` when the screen reaches a 769px.
 This is handled through a media query.

-   The reason for this is because at 769p the 3 boostrap columns seize to stack on top of each other and display aligned in the same row.
+   The reason for this is because at 769px, the 3 boostrap columns cease to stack on top of each other and display aligned in the same row.

    Leaving the design as is, there would be a "Email us" repeated 3 times across the row.

    To make this more aestheticly pleasing, these buttons are hidden at 769px and a single "Email us" button is displayed under the row.
 This is discussed further in <a name="cta-container">here</a>.

+   **Note**: As we prefer to invite people to pro-actively book calls instead of sending emails, the "Email us" form is less available.
+In screen size lower than 768px, only the "Book a call" button is available in "The Benefits" area.

    ### 3.8 Book a Call - Calendly Form <a name="calendly-form"></a>
    As a part of the call to actions (CTA), we prefer to call booking system through the "Book a Call" button.